DimitriosTsoukalas/Kaggle_Projects/Readme.md

 This is a simple machine learning task using the Fifa 2018 database.
 The aim of the task it to train an algorithm that predicts overall performance of a player using different features related to passing, accuracy, scoring etc.

 Soure: All Datasets were imported from Kaggle.

+# Project 4: Speceship Titanic

+The fourth project is an EDA, machine learning and algorithm tunning project on the Speceship Titanic.
+It is also my first submission on Kaggle that achieved 0.80 public score.

+## Goals:

+1).
+The first goal was to understand some basic EDA concepts 2).
+The second goal was to explore some feature engineering capabilities 3).
+The third goal was to investigate and conduct proper feature selection 4).
+The fourth goal was to train different machine learning algorithms 5).
+The fifth goal was to tune the algorithms and select the most optimal one.